elaysason/ANALYSIS-SP500/README.md

 ### Background
 The data is formed from two files:
 * Prices - Includs stock symbol, volume,open, close and high prices.
 The data is ranging 2010 to 2016.
-* Securities - Has more
+* Securities - Has additional information about the stocks.
+It includs the stock sector, sub industry, address of headquarters, security and filling type.